Treatment for Azoospermia may be possible if the type of Azoospermia and it’s cause can be diagnosed.

-Doctors who are Male Infertility Specialist are called Andrologist.
-However, Infertility and IVF Specialists are trained in reproductive medicine and can give preliminary treatment for men dealing with Azoospermia or Nil sperm.
+IVF Specialists who are Male Infertility Specialist are called Andrologist.
+However, Infertility and the best IVF Specialists are trained in reproductive medicine and can give preliminary treatment for men dealing with Azoospermia or Nil sperm.

 Men often find it difficult to talk with female gynecologist to discuss their problem.
-Our reproductive medicine specialist Dr. Gajendra Singh Tomar is a very empathetic listener, which makes treatment for both partners very easy.
+Our reproductive medicine specialist Dr. Gajendra Singh Tomar is the best IVF specialist in Indore and is a very empathetic listener, which makes treatment for both partners very easy.

 This short video shows how Azoospermia Report is confirmed in our Andrology Lab.